Board of Directors

 Member Since: 1997

 In the Olympia Branch Mike has served as Treasurer and on the Basic and Intermediate climbing committees.
-He has also served on The Mountaineers Finance Committee and is currently on The Mountaineers Safety Committee.
+He has also served on The Mountaineers Finance Committee and is currently on The Mountaineers Safety Committee and Library and History Committee, the Olympia Library Committee and is chair of the Olympia Banff Film Festival Committee.

 TOM VOGLTom Vogl